vmware/nsx-container-plugin-operator/README.md

 * The nsx-ncp-bootstrap daemonset
 * The nsx-node-agent daemonset

-For Openshift 4 clusters, the nsx-container-plugin operator monitors the network CR in the config.openshift.io namespace to update the container network CIDRs used by NCP.

-The nsx-container-plugin operator also monitors a dedicated ConfigMap, applies changes to NCP and nsx-node-agent configuration, and restart the relevant pods so that the relevant configuration changes are picked up.
+The nsx-container-plugin operator monitors a dedicated ConfigMap, applies changes to NCP and nsx-node-agent configuration, and creates/restarts the relevant pods so that the relevant configuration changes are picked up.

+The nsx-container-plugin operator also monitors the nsx-node-agent status and updates the network status on relevant nodes.

-In addition, the nsx-container-plugin operator monitors nodes ensuring the corresponding NSX logical port is enabled as a container host logical port.
+In addition, the nsx-container-plugin operator is able to monitor nodes ensuring the corresponding NSX logical port is enabled as a container host logical port.

+For Openshift 4 clusters, the nsx-container-plugin operator especially monitors the `network.config.openshift.io` CR to update the container network CIDRs used by NCP.

 ## Try it out